-- key and other significant issues of a crosscutting nature - decisions to make recommendations to the Council on the budget or key policies - sensitive issues - significant issues relating to officer structures.
+- · key and other significant issues of a crosscutting nature - decisions to make recommendations to the Council on the budget or key policies - sensitive issues - significant issues relating to officer structures.

-In addition, each Cabinet Member, can take decisions relating to their specific areas of responsibility.
+In addition, each of its 10 members can take decisions relating to their specific areas of responsibility.